jason-laumeister/jason-laumeister.github.io/resume/index.md

 Read more about JSON resume schema format at [jsonresume.org](https://jsonresume.org/schema/).

-## How far am I willing to regularly commute?
+## How far can I commute?

-I live in Santa Cruz County California, about two hours south of San Francisco by car.
+I live in Santa Cruz County California, about one and a half hours south of San Francisco by car.

 Below is a map of where I can comfortably commute on a daily basis.
 If the job location is outside of the red box, the work has to be very compelling for me to consider a regular commute.
-For an awesome project I've commuted as far north as San Francisco a couple of times a week.
+For awesome projects I've commuted as far north as San Francisco a few times a week.

 #### Note that you can right-click the map and select "Save Image As" to download a copy.